karishmas004/FUTURE_DS_02/README.md

 ## 📌 Objective

-The objective of this task is to analyze customer behavior and identify patterns behind **customer churn and retention**.
+The goal of this task is to analyze customer behavior in a subscription-based business and build a professional dashboard that answers key retention-related questions:

-This project focuses on answering key business questions such as:

-- Why are customers leaving?
+- Why are customers leaving the service?
-- Which customer segments have the highest churn?
+- Which customer segments are most likely to churn?
-- How does customer tenure affect retention?
+- How does customer tenure impact retention?
-- What actions can improve long-term customer engagement?
+- What strategies can help reduce churn and improve retention?

 ---